50 Flowers for 50 Charities

 This will be a celebratory creative project to mark my reaching half a century!

-I plan to make 50 large painting studies of the flowers.
+I plan to make 50 large painting studies of the various flowers – wild and cultivated – that have grown in my garden.
 Limited editions of signed Fine Art Giclée Prints will be made of each original painting: 250 A3 prints, 150 A2 prints and 100 A1 prints – 500 in total.
 The A1 print will have the image printed at the exact dimensions of the original painting: 50cm x 70cm.

 To keep up-to-date with my progress, discover facts about each flower and learn more about the charities I am supporting you can follow my 50 Flowers blog and my 50 Flowers Instagram